Explicit data graph execution: CISC to RISC

 In the 1960s memory was relatively expensive, and CPU designers produced instruction sets that densely encoded instructions and data in order to better utilize this resource.
 For instance, the add A to B to produce C instruction would be provided in many different forms that would gather A and B from different places; main memory, indexes, or registers.
 Providing these different instructions allowed the programmer to select the instruction that took up the least possible room in memory, reducing the program's needs and leaving more room for data.
+For instance, the MOS 6502 has eight instructions (opcodes) for performing addition, differing only in where they collect their operands.

 Actually making these instructions work required circuitry in the CPU, which was a significant limitation in early designs and required designers to select just those instructions that were really needed.
 In 1964, IBM introduced its System/360 series which used microcode to allow a single expansive instruction set architecture (ISA) to run across a wide variety of machines by implementing more or less instructions in hardware depending on the need.
-This allowed the ISA to be expansive, and this became the paragon of computer design in the 1960s and 70s, the so-called orthogonal design.
-This style of memory access with wide variety of modes led to instruction sets with hundreds of different instructions, a style known today as CISC (Complex Instruction Set Computing).

 In 1975 IBM started a project to develop a telephone switch that required performance about three times that of their fastest contemporary computers.
 To reach this goal, the development team began to study the massive amount of performance data IBM had collected over the last decade.
 This study demonstrated that the complex ISA was in fact a significant problem; because only the most basic instructions were guaranteed to be implemented in hardware, compilers ignored the more complex ones that only ran in hardware on certain machines.
 As a result, the vast majority of a program's time was being spent in only five instructions.
 Further, even when the program called one of those five instructions, the microcode required a finite time to decode it, even if it was just to call the internal hardware.
 On faster machines, this overhead was considerable.

 Their work, known at the time as the IBM 801, eventually led to the RISC (Reduced Instruction Set Computing) concept.
 Microcode was removed, and only the most basic versions of any given instruction were put into the CPU.
 Any more complex code was left to the compiler.
 The removal of so much circuitry, about 1/3 of the transistors in the Motorola 68000 for instance, allowed the CPU to include more registers, which had a direct impact on performance.
 By the mid-1980s, further developed versions of these basic concepts were delivering performance as much as 10 times that of the fastest CISC designs, in spite of using less-developed fabrication.